 Section 1 above and serving on the Executive Committee under Article VII.
 Section 1 above, the President shall have the following duties:

+Act as the Chair of the Board and make commitments on behalf of the Region in accordance with the Charter.

 Serve as the primary liaison between the Regional and Chapter leadership and the DBIA National office.

 Represent the Region at DBIA National meetings and workshops, and present Regional issues in DBIA National forums.